phyletica/phyletica.github.io/teaching/s4b/code-review/index.md

 base).
 Once you have this committed to your repo.
-Push your repo to GitHub (you can make your GitHub repo private or public), add me (joaks1) as a collaborator to th repo on GitHub, and submit the URL of your GitHub repo via Canvas.
+Push your repo to GitHub (you can make your GitHub repo private or public), add me (joaks1) as a collaborator to the repo on GitHub, and submit the URL of your GitHub repo via Canvas.